-The Pardes Center for Jewish Educators offers the Pardes Day School Educators Program (degree or certificate options) and the Pardes Experiential Educators Program (degree or certificate options) in Jerusalem for current and aspiring Jewish educators, integrating Jewish text study, teacher training, Israel education and personal and professional development within the open, inclusive learning community of Pardes.
+In Jerusalem, the Pardes Center for Jewish Educators offers the pre-service Pardes Day School Educators Program (degree or certificate options) and the Pardes Experiential Educators Program (degree or certificate options), integrating Jewish text study, educator training, Israel education and personal and professional development within the open, inclusive learning community of Pardes.

-The Pardes Center for Jewish Educators also offers in-service support, professional development opportunities and curricular programming in North America.
+The Pardes Center for Jewish Educators also provides in-service training programs, in-service support, professional development and curricular programming.

 As part of our commitment to our alumni, we invest in your continued professional growth after you graduate.
-In addition to organizing and running retreats and conferences throughout the year (see above for more information about these), we can provide you with one-on-one support, visits to your school, continued havruta study, funding to attend non-PCJE professional development programs. and more.
-Due to the generous grant given to the Alumni Support Project, we are able to offer most of these services at little or no cost to either you or your school.
+In addition to organizing and running retreats and conferences throughout the year (see above for more information about these), we can provide you with one-on-one support, visits to your school and continued havruta study.

 School visits and mentoring